Second-order Conditional Gradient Sliding: Second-order Conditional Gradient Sliding Algorithm

-\begin{enumerate}[wide, labelwidth=!, labelindent=10pt] \item The PVM algorithm requires computing a scaled projection at every iteration.
+\item The PVM algorithm requires computing a scaled projection at every iteration.
 These projections are usually too expensive to compute to optimality.
-Ideally we would want to solve these scaled projection problems to a certain accuracy, but can we maintain the local quadratic convergence in distance to the optimum shown in Theorem~\ref{theorem:convervenceExactProj} when computing approximate scaled projections? \item The global convergence rate of the PVM algorithm with exact line search and perfect Hessian information (Theorem~\ref{theorem:convervenceExactProj} with $\eta_k = 1$) has a worse dependence on the condition number $L/\mu$ than the convergence rate of the PGD and the ACG algorithm (see Theorem~\ref{theorem:ConvergenceACG} for the latter).
-Can we couple Inexact PVM steps with ACG steps and improve the global convergence rate in Theorem~\ref{theorem:convervenceExactProj}?
+Ideally we would want to solve these scaled projection problems to a certain accuracy, but can we maintain the local quadratic convergence in distance to the optimum shown in Theorem~\ref{theorem:convervenceExactProj} when computing approximate scaled projections?

+\item The global convergence rate of the PVM algorithm with exact line search and perfect Hessian information (Theorem~\ref{Theorem:GlobalRateExact} with $\eta_k = 1$) has a worse dependence on the condition number $L/\mu$ than the convergence rate of the PGD and the ACG algorithm (see Theorem~\ref{theorem:ConvergenceACG} for the latter).
+Can we couple Inexact PVM steps with ACG steps and improve the global convergence rate in Theorem~\ref{Theorem:GlobalRateExact}?

 \end{enumerate}